-Trump to nominate Eugene Scalia for labor secretary
+Trump picks son of late Justice Scalia for labor secretary

 Scalia did not respond to a request for comment Thursday.

 Acosta’s resignation extended the record turnover at the highest levels of Trump’s administration, with acting secretaries at key departments, including Defense and Homeland Security.
-Roughly two-thirds of the Cabinet has turned over by the two-and-a-half year mark of Trump’s term.
+Roughly two-thirds of the Cabinet has turned over by the two-and-a-half-year mark of Trump’s term.